Skip to content

 Source code in src/pathpyG/io/pandas.py

-def add_edge_attributes(df: pd.DataFrame, g: Graph) -> None:
+def add_edge_attributes(df: pd.DataFrame, g: Graph, time_attr: str | None = None) -> None:

-IDs are given in columns `v` and `w` and edge attributes x are given in columns `edge_x`
+IDs are given in columns `v` and `w` and edge attributes x are given in columns `edge_x`.

 """

-# check for duplicated edge attributes
+# check for non-existent nodes

 # extract indices of source/target node of edges